Multi-wavelength observations of substructures in solar flare ribbons: Statistical Properties of Riblets

+Thus, the observed riblets occupy the critical temporal window immediately following the first UV ribbon brightenings and just before the coronal emission peaks.
+They provide a high resolution diagnostic of nonthermal energy deposition and magnetic footpoint fragmentation during the impulsive phase of flares.
+Part of the increased emission of transition region lines can be due to transient ionization \citep{doyle_diagnostic_2012}.
+These lines can be enhanced in the first fraction of a second with the peak in the line contribution function occurring initially at a higher electron temperature than in ionization equilibrium.
+The rise time and enhancement factor depends mostly on the electron density.
+The fractional increase in the emissivity due to transient ionization can reach a factor of $\sim$ 2–4.

-To provide additional context for the temporal evolution of the CRISP lightcurve, we incorporated lightcurves from Fermi, RHESSI, and GOES during the observed flare period (Figure \ref{fig:images} (c)).
-These lightcurves were analyzed to determine the onset of the rising trend, the time of the maximum peak, and the time of the steepest gradient as done for the AIA lightcurves.
+To provide additional context for the temporal evolution of the CRISP H$\alpha$ lightcurve, we incorporated lightcurves from Fermi, RHESSI, and GOES during the observed flare period (Figure~\ref{fig:images}c).
+These were analyzed to identify the onset of the rising phase and the peak time, following the same approach as for the AIA lightcurves.
+The corresponding timings are listed in Table~\ref{tab:combined_sorted}.